sap-tutorials/Tutorials/tutorials/s4sdk-vdm-retrieve-business-partners/s4sdk-vdm-retrieve-business-partners.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Test and re-run the project)]

+Let's see if we correctly implemented the requirements by running our tests again.

 Re-run the tests by clicking on the green run icon in the left side bar of the bottom pane.
 ![Re-run tests](3-1-re-run-tests.png)